sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ``` md
 {{VALUE:tags}}
 ```

-With one variable name like this, you will be prompeted to input for `tags`.
+With one variable name like this, you will be prompted to input for `tags`.

 e.g.
 ``` md
 {{VALUE:project1, project2, project3}}
 ```
 With multiple variable names separated by commas like this, you will be prompted to select from the options (e.g. `project1`, `project2`, `project3`).

 ---
 #### How to setup a command?

 There are a few different ways to setup a QuickAdd command, but we will just cover creating a command with a [**Template**](https://quickadd.obsidian.guide/docs/Choices/TemplateChoice) .
 This lets us define a few fields in a template that will then be prompted when we call the command we create.

 ---
 ##### Template

 To make this quick, I have already setup a template for us to use with some syntax setup inside.
 It is in the `templates` folder and called [[meeting]] that has different parts of the properties having QuickAdd syntax to prompt you for or automate values.